cloudchentrial/2D-mmo-experimental/README.md

 Introduction<br>
 ====
-README show the note of developement that is not yet ready for long-term managing.<br>
+README shows the note of developement that isn't yet ready for long-term managing.<br>
 System of entertainment project.
 Filing example of entire 2D MMO creation.<br>
 Continuously establish common pattern and functions of MMOG developed by pass 50 years and future MMOG. i.e. Filing collective of fully mmo-featured.<br>